ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_template.md

 Please list any publications that describe, explain or use this figure.
 - A paper title, A. Author et al, journal of science stuff 9, p51, DOI:564, 2021.

 ESMValTool Branch:
 ------------------
-- ESMValTool-AR6-OriginalCode-FinalFigures: ar6_chap_3_Fig_03
+- ESMValTool-AR6-OriginalCode-FinalFigures: branch_name

 ESMValCore Branch:
 ------------------
-- ESMValCore-AR6-OriginalCode-FinalFigures: ar6_Core_changes
+- ESMValCore-AR6-OriginalCode-FinalFigures: branch_name

 Recipe & diagnostics: